qualterz/cmarkup/README.md

 Minecraft server plugin to markup containers with ease.

 ## Theory
-Cmarkup is a data class that holds data required for inventory creation, but alongside it stores slot keys.
+Container markup holds container metadata and slot keys.

+Container metadata is used for in-game inventory creation.

 Slot keys is a map of strings and slot indicies set.